klizarh/OSCH-Wiki/Software_Standards.md

 The main goal is that code is readable and understandable to everyone, especially new users.

-In short: run PyLint against your code and get a 10 rating.
+In short: run [Pylint](https://www.pylint.org/) against your code and get a 10 rating.
 For a quick overview, look at the [Google Style Guide](https://google.github.io/styleguide/pyguide.html) for common sense suggestions.

 For the full Python standard, follow the [PEP 8](https://www.python.org/dev/peps/pep-0008/) style guide used by the Python Foundation.